FleekHQ/fleek-docs/docs/index.md

 Fleek makes it easy to build on Open Web protocols and a base layer infrastructure powered by them.
 Build and host your sites, apps, Dapps, and other services on trustless, permissionless, and open technologies focused on creating user-controlled, encrypted, private, p2p experiences easily.
 Build on the New Internet, and take the road to Web 3.0.

-Packaging Open Web protocols like the Internet Computer, IPFS, Filecoin, Ethereum, GunDB, ENS, and more, in an ever-shifting stack of technologies that provide technical guarantees, no promises or trust isssues.
+Packaging Open Web protocols like the Internet Computer, IPFS, Filecoin, Ethereum, GunDB, ENS, and more, in an ever-shifting stack of technologies that provide technical guarantees, no promises or trust issues.

 ## Fleek IPFS Hosting